-This draft RP was prepared by the Trustees pursuant to their respective authority and responsibilities as natural resource trustees under CERCLA (42 U.S.C. § 9601, et seq.) and its implementing regulations.
+This Final RP was prepared by the Trustees pursuant to their respective authority and responsibilities as natural resource trustees under CERCLA (42 U.S.C. § 9601, et seq.) and its implementing regulations.

-In addition, federal trustees must comply with NEPA, 42 U.S.C. § 4321 et seq., and its regulations, 40 C.F.R. § 1500 et seq., when planning restoration projects.
+In addition, federal trustees must comply with NEPA, 42 U.S.C. § 4321 et seq., and its implementing regulations, when planning restoration projects.
 NEPA requires federal agencies to consider the potential environmental impacts of planned actions.
-NEPA provides a mandate and framework for federal agencies to determine if their proposed actions have significant environmental effects and related social and economic effects, consider these effects when choosing between alternative approaches, and inform and involve the public in the environmental analysis and decision-making process.
+NEPA provides a mandate and framework for federal agencies to consider whether proposed actions have significant environmental effects and to inform and involve the public in the environmental analysis and decision-making process.